matrix-io/matrix-documentation/docs/matrix-lite/overview.md

 <h2 style="padding-top:0;">MATRIX Lite</h2>

 MATRIX Lite is a series of libraries for exposing [MATRIX HAL](../matrix-hal/overview) to other languages.
-These libraries are built with a native C/C++ extension or a
-<a href="https://github.com/matrix-io/matrix-hal-swig" target="_blank">SWIG interface</a>.
 We currently support JavaScript, Python, Go, and Ruby.

 ### [Getting Started](getting-started)